Suguruz/Suguruz/README.md

 I mainly cosplay my favorite characters on Pony Town!
 Please, do not copy or screenshot my ponies.
 ASK before you take inspo, if I say no, that means no. I am often matching with my boyfriend when he is on with me!!

 C+H is alright!
 But if I am with friends & I don't know you, please wait until I am alone! ── Whispers prefered, I am more likely to see it!
 I do not approach groups, even if a green name is there 90% of the time.
-Keep in mind I am pretty shy and will not interat first with strangers.
+Keep in mind I am pretty shy and will not interact first with strangers.

 ✮